tommytham/JSPersonalSite/README.md

 # About

-My portfolio website that will include a bit about me and a few little JavaScript fun things!
+My portfolio website that will include a little bit about me and a few little JavaScript fun things!

 # Technologies